Wheest/bib-boi/README.md

 Eventually, I bit to bullet, and made my thesis bib file a direct live export of my Zotero library.
 This of course increased my warnings three-fold.
 However, it encouraged me to make my fixes in my Zotero database directly.

+I also brought in some LLM (large language model) based paper reviews.

 ## Usage